thehyve/python_csr2transmart/README.rst

 detected (e.g. a biomaterial linked to a non-existing biosource), logically impossible relationships are not (e.g. biomaterial BM2 is derived from BM1, but from a different biosource).

-Any entity records that cannot be linked to an individual through their relationships, will not end up in tranSMART (e.g. a study that is present in the Study entity, but not in individual_study).
+All entities must have a link to an individual, either through their individual-referencing field or through a reference to an entity of other type that has an individual-referencing field.
+Otherwise an error will be thrown.

 Additionally, any individual needs to have at least one observation to be included.
 This means that merely a collection of related ID values, without observations linked to any of those IDs, will not become available in tranSMART.

 .. _`configured`: test_data/input_data/config/sources_config.json#L390